aarongustafson/aaron-gustafson.com/source/_posts/2016-12-02-insert-clickbait-headline-about-progressive-enhancement-here.markdown

 Josh spends the next section discussing what he views as failures of the argument for progressive enhancement.
 He’s of course, still debating it as a purely moral argument, which I think I’ve disproven at this point, but let’s take a look at what he has to say…

 The first "fail" he casts on progressive enhancement proponents is that we "are wrong about what’s actually on the Web."
-Josh, knows best and offers three primary offerings on the Web:
+Josh offers three primary offerings on the Web:

 <blockquote cite="https://www.viget.com/articles/the-case-against-progressive-enhancements-flimsy-moral-foundation">
 <ul><li>Business and personal software, both of which have exploded in use now that <a href="http://www.wsj.com/articles/SB10001424053111903480904576512250915629460">software has eaten the world</a> and is accessed primarily via the web</li><li>Copyrighted news and entertainment content (text, photos, music, video, video games)</li><li>Advertising and marketing content</li></ul>